 - Don’t feed your cat raw meat.

-- According to the CDC, most cases of toxoplasmosis infection occur via eating under-cooked meat which contains the infective oocysts.
+- According to the CDC, most cases of toxoplasmosis infection occur via eating undercooked meat which contains infective oocysts.

 - Wash hands after handling raw meat.

 - Fresh fruit and vegetables are other common sources of infection.
-Always wash prior to eating.
+Always wash before eating.

 - Pregnant women should also take care when gardening as they may come into contact with infected cat feces.
 Always wear gardening gloves and change clothes when you are finished.
 Or better still, have somebody else take over the garden while you are pregnant.

 - Always wash your hands after petting a cat.

 Cats smothering babies

 This urban legend will not go away, many people will tell you that a friend of a friend of a friend lost a child who was smothered by a cat.
 I have spent a lot of time looking into this and have found one possible case where this occurred.
 That’s not to say cats and babies are a good mix to leave unattended.
 A newborn baby is not much larger than an average adult cat and must be kept safe while they are tiny.

 Never leave a cat alone with a sleeping baby.
 Keep the bedroom door shut when the baby is sleeping, purchase a cot cover and keep a monitor close by so you can hear if he wakes.